 How to read these maps

 The distinctive characteristic of a topographic map is that the shape of the Earth’s surface is shown by contour lines.
 Contours are imaginary lines that join points of equal elevation on the surface of the land above or below a reference surface, such as mean sea level.
 Contours make it possible to visualize the height of mountains, depths of the ocean bottom, and steepness of slopes.
 A topographic map may also include many different line and point symbols, for features such as streets, buildings, streams, mines and caves, natural and political boundaries, and vegetation.
 There is no single document that describes all symbols used on all USGS topographic maps, but to help you read these maps, the USGS provides a variety of symbol guides.
-Two of particular value include the historical topographic map collection symbols guide (pre-2006), and the US Topo map symbols guide (2009 and more recent).
+Two of particular value include the topographic map collection symbols guide, and the USGS Topographic maps home.
 Together, these documents form a fairly complete description of topographic symbols from about 1900 to the present, though it is possible that some unusual symbols are not described in any published document.

 In most web mapping interfaces, there are a variety of ways to zoom/pan around the map.
 In topoView, panning is enabled by default.
 Simply click anywhere on the map, hold down the left mouse button and drag the mouse.
 For zooming into an area, we offer the magnifier tool, but instead you may find it easier to: